Write for Spine

 56

 Flat rate is $25, although this section is more of a wild card of sorts.
-If we receive a pitch we’re particularly interested in, we’ll find a slot for it in the weekly schedule.
+If I receive a pitch I’m particularly interested in, I’ll find a slot for it in the weekly schedule.

 As general guidelines: No UI, no text, and preferably taken with a photo mode for better results.